Explore Types of Antibodies in Blood, Their Structures & Functions

 B cells are lymphocytes that produce antibodies upon encountering an antigen or disease-causing pathogen and form the humoral immune response.

-Antibodies, also known as Immunoglobulins are glycoproteins produced by the B lymphocytes upon encountering a pathogenic substance.
-The antigen produces and displays specific molecules on its cell surface that are recognized by the antibody.
-These Y-shaped proteins then bind to these molecules, leading to the destruction and elimination of the pathogen from the body.
+Antibodies, also known as Immunoglobulins, are glycoproteins produced by the B lymphocytes upon encountering a pathogenic substance.
+The antigen produces and displays specific molecules on its cell surface that the antibody recognizes.
+These Y-shaped proteins then bind to these molecules, destroying and eliminating the pathogen from the body.

 Check out the differences between antigen and antibody in detail here.